zuckung/endless-sky-plugins/README.md

 2024-10-02<br>

-renamed nostromo and dark star shiptypes, because of a conflict with midnight plugins (thx timeout.fu)<br>
+renamed nostromo and dark star ship types, because of a conflict with midnight plugins (thx timeout.fu)<br>

 <br>